ShivamThakur7667/DevTinder/homework.md

 -> Explore the Mongoose Documentation for Model methods -> What are options in a Model.findOneAndUpdate method, explore more about it -> API - Update the user with email ID

+DATA SANITIZATION & SCHEMA VALIDATIONS

+-> Explore schematype options from the documentations -> add required, unique, lowercase, min, maxLength, trim -> Add default
+-> Create a custom validations function for gender
+-> Improve the DB schema - PUT all appropiate validations on each field in schema -> Add timestamps to the userSchema
+-> Add API level validation on Patch request & signup post api -> DATA Sanitizing - Add API validation for each field